Battle of Kirkuk (1733): Opening phase

-The closing phase
+Closing phase

 The Persian Jazāyerchi, after two hours of continuous musketry directly charged into the janissaries ranks.
 With impeccable timing Nader now released two contingents of cavalry, each 15,000 strong with Haji Beg in command of the right and himself in command of the left contingent, he manoeuvred around the Ottoman line and caught it in a double-envelopment.

 The Ottomans were now pressed by a vicious assault of sabre-armed Jazāyerchi from ahead as well as two bodies of cavalry slicing into their formations from either flank.
 As the Janissaries began to collapse and were chased from their positions the jazayerchi started to fire into their backs.
 The situation was so dire that Topal Pasha recognized his sad fate and mounted a horse to join his men in what would be his last battle.
 The old fox had been outwitted by the young Afshar who he had all too recently bested at Samara, but Topal Osman chose to die with his men rather than fall back and escape with his life.
 The old general was shot twice before he fell from his mount whence a Persian cavalryman severed his head from his body, taking the gory item to present to Nader.

 The battle ended with some 20,000 Ottoman casualties in addition to the loss of all their artillery as well as most of their baggage.
 Sufficient vengeance for the terrible defeat Topal Pasha had inflicted on Nader at Samara.
 Nader in respect of Topal Osman Pasha's person ordered his head to be reunited with his body, for a while he stared despondently at the frail old corpse of the only man who had defeated him in battle, perhaps disconcerted by the fact that such a frail old man had battled him harder than any other of his younger adversaries.
 Along with full honours, Nader sent the body of Topal Osman Pasha to Baghdad where he was to be buried.